tamunoWoks/Business_Intelligence_with_PowerBI/Part1d.md

 ### Why reports are valuable
 The basis of a report is a single dataset, whereas a dashboard collects many reports.
 With reports, you get a laser-focused view of a topic.
 Moreover, data is static in a non-data-model-based application; such is not the case in a tool such as Power BI.
 The visuals are dynamic because, as the underlying data updates, so do the reports in real time.
 In addition, a user is free to interact with the visuals as little or as much as they want in a report.
 They can also use reports to filter and query in a variety of different ways within Power BI.
 Reports are highly interactive and even customizable based on your organizational role and responsibility.

+### Accessing reports from many directions
+You should consider two basic scenarios when it comes to report access: Either you created the report yourself and imported it from Power BI Desktop or someone has shared a report with you.
+Any report that you imported is on your My Workspace.

+Within the framework of these two scenarios, access might come about as
+- Reports shared directly, for example, by email
+- Reports shared as part of an app
+- Reports accessible from the dashboard.
+- Recent or favorite reports, dashboards, apps, and workspaces accessible from the Services Navigation pane.
+Among these options, the three most common ways users view and edit reports when collaborating are:
+a.
+Sharing directly
+b.
+Sharing as part of an app
+c.
+Accessing the dashboard.
+To open a report that is shared with you, follow these steps:
+1. Open Power BI Services, located at https://app.powerbi.com.
+2. Select Home in the Navigation pane.
+(The Home canvas appears)
+3. Click the Shared with Me icon.
+4. Then, select a report found on the Shared with Me page.